-Editor’s Note: Moneymax Co-General Manager Munmun Nath looks back on the highlights of her career and forward into the future with Moneymax in the Philippines.
+Editor’s Note: Former Moneymax Co-General Manager Munmun Nath looks back on the highlights of her career with Moneymax in the Philippines.
 The article was originally published on Medium.

 I had not heard of either brand, but a quick Google search revealed the news of a $50 M series B, a roster of alumni from renowned companies like McKinsey and Visa, and the presence of a board made up of Goldman Sachs, Alibaba, IFC, etc. All these were reassuring enough.

 It’s been four years since then, and as Moneymax celebrates its 7th birthday this month, I decided to take a pause and reflect on my journey so far.